D0miq/Tango_point_cloud_generator/README.md

 # Tango point cloud generator
 Android application that is using Google Tango for scanning and generating point clouds of a scanned scene.
 Repository containts appliaction with and without preview that shows camera output.
+Application has been developed as a part of bachelor work.